Recovery of a Distributed Order Fractional Derivative in an Unknown Medium

 \subsection{Weight recovery}

-Now we discuss the recovery of the weight $\mu$ from the one-point observation $\mathcal{R}^*u(\mu)(x_0,t)$, $0<t<T$, when the problem is fully known.
-We employ an iterative regularization technique to approximately minimize
+Now we recover the weight $\mu$ from the observation $\mathcal{R}^*u(\mu)(x_0,t)$, $0<t<T$, where $u(\mu)$ denotes the solution to problem \eqref{eq1}, when the medium is known.
+We employ an iterative method to approximately minimize

-where $u(\mu)$ denotes the solution to the direct problem \eqref{eq1}.
-To minimize the functional $J(\mu)$, we employ the standard conjugate gradient method \cite{AlifanovArtyukhin:1995}.
+Here one may add a penalty in order to promote distinct features, e.g., total variation for discontinuous weight, which however is not investigated below.
+To minimize $J(\mu)$, we employ the conjugate gradient method \cite{AlifanovArtyukhin:1995}, which is a regularization method when equipped with early stopping.
 To apply the method, one needs the gradient $J'(\mu)$, which can be evaluated efficiently using the adjoint technique \cite{Cea:1986}.
-Assuming $\mathcal{R}$ being the Neumann boundary trace operator, let $v$ be the solution to the following adjoint problem
+Assuming $\mathcal{R}$ being the Neumann trace, let $v$ be the solution to the following adjoint problem